Skip to content

 If you don't pay your service charges

 If you haven't paid your service charges and have not contacted us for help, we will send you reminder letters, including one before legal action.
+Check what happens when you go into arrears.

 If you still don’t pay or can't keep to an agreed payment arrangement, we will seek a County Court judgement against you.
 This means you will have to pay the service charges you owe and legal costs plus interest.
 Further legal action, interest and costs will be added if you continue to not pay your debt.